denkan/cheerio-json-mapper/README.md

 Pipes are functionality that can be applied to a value - both a prop selector and an object.
 Use pipes to handle any custom needs.

-Multiple pipes are supported (seperated by `|` char) and will be run in sequence.
-Do note that value returned from a pipe will be passed to next pipe, allowing us to chain functionality same way as \*nix terminal pipes.
+Multiple pipes are supported (seperated by `|` char) and will run in sequence.
+Do note that value returned from a pipe will be passed to next pipe, allowing us to chain functionality (kind of same way as \*nix terminal pipes, which was the inspiration to this syntax).

 Pipes can have basic arguments by adding colon (`:`) along with semi-colon (`;`) seperated values.